KEY TAKEWAYSThis guide covers how you can build a secure, fully-featured, HIPAA-compliant texting application.

 For applications to be HIPAA-compliant from a technical standpoint, they must include:

 Encryption: Secure messaging, which is also known as message encryption, is required to protect messages and data containing PHI.
 Many applications rely on Transport Layer Security (TLS), which is an updated version of Secure Sockets Layer (SSL), a common security protocol used to establish secure communication.
 With this, the contents of a message are unreadable to those without access permissions.
 For example, messages and data in transit are encrypted as it travels to the intended recipient.
 Once enabled, only the sender and the authorized recipients can read the message.

 Password Protection: Safeguarding your application with access controls and user authentication is essential.
 Access controls allow you to manage read/write permissions for specific users, with the ability to grant permissions for who can access PHI.
 This can be done by enabling secure password protected logins and two-factor authentication to add an extra layer of security to your messaging app.
-Additionally with the PubNub Access Manager (PAM), you can grant and revoke access to channels instantly throughout the PubNub data stream network.
-Once PAM is enabled, an authorization token is required before any action can be taken to prevent unauthorized access.

 Audit Controls: Audit controls allow you to monitor user access and see activity logs.
 For instance, say an individual who is a part of the healthcare staff, like a nurse, logs in to access patient data.
 There will be a record of their actions in the system, and you’ll also have the ability to see who, when, and how long they were in the system.
 This is crucial for ensuring that healthcare information doesn’t fall into the hands of unauthorized parties.